 This site is presented by C. B. Gitty Crafter Supply and Cigar Box Nation.
-This is the central landing page and clearinghouse for all things CBG – from the most recent news and events, to an ever-growing knowledgebase of how-to information, to builder profiles, featured instruments and more!
+This is the home of the most complete, ever-growing knowledgebase of information for building and playing cigarbox box guitars and other homemade instruments.

 Here are some handy links to help you find what you need on this site:

-- The Cigar Box Guitar Manifesto – the mission statement and rallying cry of the Cigar Box Guitar movement, as written by C. B. Gitty.
+- The Cigar Box Guitar Manifesto – the mission statement and rallying cry of the Cigar Box Guitar movement.

-- How to Build Cigar Box Guitars – An ever-growing collection of articles specifically on how to build cigar box guitars.
+- How to Build Cigar Box Guitars – An ever-growing collection of great how-to articles

-- How to Play Cigar Box Guitars – Articles and Videos related to making music with cigar box guitars.
+- How to Play Cigar Box Guitars – Articles and Videos related to making music with these fun instruments.

-- CigarBoxNation.com – Home of the Cigar Box Guitar movement on the internet, with over 12,500 members from around the world.
+- CigarBoxNation.com – Home of the Cigar Box Guitar movement on the internet, with over 13,000 members around the world.
 The perfect place to talk to other builders, get advice and tips, ask specific how-to questions, view and upload pictures and videos, and generally have fun.